xddxdd/blog/source/_posts/en/article/modify-website/replace-jenkins-with-drone-ci.lantian/index.md

     # Some subsequent steps are skipped
 ```

 This config will generate the static files and attempt `hexo deploy`, but it will fail since it doesn't have the SSH keys.
-For obvious reasons I won't recommend adding your SSH key directly to the config.
+For obvious reason I won't recommend adding your SSH key directly to the config.
 You should instead add it to Vault (or Drone's secret storage), and use it from the config file:

 ```yaml
 # Fetch SSH key from Vault, the repository must be set to Trusted in Drone